On the convergence of stochastic variance reduced gradient for linear inverse problems: Numerical experiments and discussions

 For LM, the stopping index $k_*=k(\delta)$ (measured in terms of epoch count) is chosen by the discrepancy principle with $\tau =1.01$:

 which can achieve order optimality.
 For rSVRG, $k_*$ is selected to be greater than the last index at which the iteration error exceeds that of LM upon its termination or the first index for which the iteration trajectory has plateaued.
-For SVRG, $k_*$ is taken such that the error is the smallest along the iteration trajectory.
-The accuracy of the reconstructions is measured by the relative error $e_*={\E[\| x_{k_*}^\delta-x_\dag\|^2]^\frac12}/{\|x_\dag\|}$ for (r)SVRG, and $e_*=\|x_{k_*}^\delta-x_\dag\|/\|x_\dag\|$ for LM.
+For SVRG and SGD, $k_*$ is taken such that the error is the smallest along the iteration trajectory.
+The accuracy of the reconstructions is measured by the relative error $e_*={\E[\| x_{k_*}^\delta-x_\dag\|^2]^\frac12}/{\|x_\dag\|}$ for both (r)SVRG and SGD, and $e_*=\|x_{k_*}^\delta-x_\dag\|/\|x_\dag\|$ for LM.
 The statistical quantities generated by (r)SVRG are computed based on ten independent runs.

 The numerical results for the examples with varying regularity indices $\nu$ and noise levels $\epsilon$ are presented in Tables \ref{tab:phil}, \ref{tab:gravity}, and \ref{tab:shaw}.
 It is observed that rSVRG achieves an accuracy (with much fewer iterations for relatively low-regularity problems) comparable to that for the LM across varying regularity.
 SVRG can also achieve comparable accuracy in low-regularity cases, indicating its optimality.
-However, with current step sizes, it is not optimal for highly regular solutions, for which smaller step sizes are required to achieve the optimal error \cite{JinZhouZou:2022ip}.
-Typically, problems with a higher noise level require fewer iterations.
+However, with the chosen step size schedule, it is not optimal for highly regular solutions, for which smaller step sizes are required to achieve the optimal error \cite{JinZhouZou:2022ip}.
+While SGD can achieve optimal accuracy with the fewest iterations for problems with low-regularity solutions, its accuracy is no longer optimal for high-regularity cases (e.g., $\nu=1$).
+Moreover, (r)SVRG exhibits reduced oscillations near the optimum compared to SGD when the noise level $\epsilon$ is relatively large, cf. Fig. \ref{fig}.
+We refer interested readers to \cite{JinZhouZou:2022ip} for a more comprehensive comparison of the performance between SVRG and SGD under suitable step size schedules, as well as the numerical results that indicate the advantages of SVRG over LM.
+Typically, for all the problems and the four methods, the case with a higher noise level requires fewer iterations to reach the desired accuracy.
 These observations agree with the theoretical results of Theorem \ref{thm:main} and Corollary \ref{cor:rate}.
-Moreover, the error of rSVRG at its plateau point is typically lower than that of the other two methods.
-The convergence trajectories of the methods for the examples with $\nu=0$ in Fig. \ref{fig} show the advantage of rSVRG over the other two methods as seen in Tables \ref{tab:phil}-\ref{tab:shaw}.
+Moreover, the error of rSVRG at its plateau point is typically lower than that of the other three methods.
+Indeed, the results by rSVRG can be much more accurate (by a factor of 10) than that by SVRG for many settings, as indicated by the results in the tables.
+Furthermore, the required number of iterations is smaller for rSVRG than that for SVRG.
+These results clearly show the potential computational advantage of rSVRG (provided that the truncation level $J$ in rSVRG can be chosen properly).
+The convergence trajectories of the methods for the examples with $\nu=0$ in Fig. \ref{fig} show the advantage of rSVRG over the other three benchmark methods as seen in Tables \ref{tab:phil}-\ref{tab:shaw}.